ElementAstro/atom-docs/src/content/docs/en/type/weak_ptr.md

 ---
-title: EnhancedWeakPtr Class Documentation
+title: EnhancedWeakPtr
-description: Comprehensive documentation for the EnhancedWeakPtr class template in the atom::type namespace, including constructors, destructors, copy and move operations, basic and advanced features, static methods, helper functions, and usage examples.
+description: Comprehensive for the EnhancedWeakPtr class template in the atom::type namespace, including constructors, destructors, copy and move operations, basic and advanced features, static methods, helper functions, and usage examples.
 ---

-# EnhancedWeakPtr Documentation
+# EnhancedWeakPtr

 ## Table of Contents